13 Critical Customer Support Challenges to Overcome (2023)

 They may be as bold as to demand a discount you can’t give, a feature you don’t offer, or some customization outside of your capabilities.

-In the simplest terms: the biggest challenge here is having to say no.
+In the simplest terms, the biggest challenge here is having to say no.

-Before turning down an abnormal request, creatively think to determine whether the requests made by customers is achievable.
+Before turning down an abnormal request, creatively think to determine whether the request made by customers is achievable.
 If you can find a workaround or a way to deliver, the next step is to determine how much it will cost— in terms of resources, time, and funds.

 If the cost is reasonable, weigh it against how much the customer would pay you.
 If the price justifies the request, you may decide to move forward.
 If not, politely explain that their request is not achievable.
 Keep your approach fact-oriented and always move towards alternative solutions or remedies.